Stock futures rebound following US-China trade deal concerns

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Benchmark U.S. crude oil was lower by 22 cents at $40.51 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil was higher by 21 cents at $40.94 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 71 cents on Monday.
-Brent crude, the international standard, edged 17 cents lower to $42.88 per barrel.
+Brent crude, the international standard, edged 24 cents higher to $43.31 per barrel.

 The Associated Press contributed to this article.